+Cryogenics produces and studies materials in extremely cold temperatures.
 Ultra-cold temperatures change the chemical properties of materials.
-This has become an area of study for researchers who examine different materials as they transition from gas to liquid to a solid state.
-These studies have lead to advances in not only our understanding of different materials, but the creation of entirely new technologies and industries.
+This has become an area of study for researchers who examine different materials as they transition from a gas to a liquid to a solid state.
+These studies have led to advances in not only our understanding of different materials but the creation of entirely new technologies and industries.

 History of Cryogenics